Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage: Conclusions and Remarks

 \section{Conclusions and Remarks}

-In this paper, we have proposed the basis-finding algorithm (BFA) for decoding fountain codes where the received symbols may have errors.
-It is motivated by the application of fountain codes in the DNA-based data storage systems where the inner code decoding, which generally has undetectable errors, is performed before the outer fountain code decoding.
+In this paper, we have proposed a basis-finding algorithm (BFA) for decoding fountain codes where the received symbols may have substitution errors.
+It is motivated by the application of fountain codes in DNA-based data storage systems where the inner code decoding, which generally has undetectable errors, is performed before the outer fountain code decoding.
 The BFA only needs to take the received symbols as input, but it can also make use of the reliability information (if available) of the received symbols for decoding.
-The BFA has a straightforward implementation and an efficient implementation, both of which are based on Gaussian elimination (GE) and thus have polynomial time complexities.
+We have developed three implementations for the BFA, namely the straightforward, triangulation-based, and sorted-weight implementations.
+They are based on Gaussian elimination and thus have polynomial time complexities.
+Moreover, they generally have increasing average weights of basis elements and decreasing frame error rates (FERs).